50th Air Refueling Squadron

 The 50th Air Refueling Squadron is a unit of the US Air Force, assigned to the 6th Operations Group, 6th Air Refueling Wing at MacDill Air Force Base, Florida.
 It operates the Boeing KC-135R Stratotanker aircraft, conducting air refueling missions.

-It is a former USAF C-130H legacy airlift squadron that was inactivated in April 2016.
-It was previously one of four operational flying Air Mobility Command squadrons stationed at Little Rock Air Force Base, Arkansas under the 19th Airlift Wing.
-The Fightin' 5-0 along with sister squadrons, the 41st, 53d and 61st Airlift Squadrons, was assigned to the 19th Operations Group.
+It was a former legacy C-130 Hercules tactical airlift squadron that was inactivated in April 2016.
+The Fightin' Five-O, Red Devils were previously one of four operational flying Air Mobility Command squadrons stationed at Little Rock Air Force Base, Arkansas under the 19th Airlift Wing.

-Transitioning to aerial refueling mission in 2017, the 50th Air Refueling Squadron is now assigned to MacDill Air Force Base, Florida.
+Transitioning to Aerial refueling mission in 2017, the 50th Air Refueling Squadron is now assigned to MacDill Air Force Base, Florida.
 They operate the KC-135R/T for the 6th Operations Group with the 91st Air Refueling Squadron and the 99th Air Refueling Squadron at Birmingham, for the Alabama Air National Guard.

 History

 World War II

 Activated in the summer of 1942 under I Troop Carrier Command and equipped with Douglas C-47 Skytrains at Drew Field, FL.
 Trained in various parts of the eastern United States until the end of 1943.
 Deployed to French Morocco in May 1943 and assigned to Twelfth Air Force to support combat operations in the North African Campaign.
 Remained with Twelfth Air Force, moving to Tunisia and Sicily providing transport and resupply operations as well as casualty evacuation of wounded personnel in the Mediterranean Theater of Operations (MTO).
 Reassigned to IX Troop Carrier Command in England during early 1944 as part of the build-up of Allied forces prior to Operation Overlord, the invasion of France.